-On July 20th, a special dispatch from Duluth to the St. Paul Dispatch states that the special district grand jury absolves lease McGhie, one of the Negroes lynched on June 15th, from any part in the alleged assault on the West Duluth girl.
-The report further states that McGhie was merely held as an important witness.
+On July 20th, a special dispatch from Duluth to the St. Paul Dispatch states that the special district grand jury absolves Isaac McGhie, one of the Negroes lynched on June 15th, from any part in the alleged assault on the West Duluth girl.
+The report further states that McGhie was merely held as an import-ant witness.

-The results of this grand jury investigation are additional proof that lynch lawlessness is a mutilization of justice and that men held under arrest should be protected from bloodthirsty mobs even if it is necessary to shed the blood of the mob.
+lynch lawlessness is a mutilization of justice and that men held under arrest should be protected from bloodthirsty mobs even if it is necessary to shed the blood of the mob.